prajalsharma/Proof-of-Id/README.md

-# Proof-of-Identity
+# Proof-of-Id
-A Digital Identity on Solana
+A Digital Id on Solana